Am-Filo/algovest-cp/README.md

 }
 ```

-To set mainnet change `production` to true, if you want to change development chain to ropste or another change `network` and `chain` params.
+To set mainnet change `production` to true, if you want to change development chain to ropsten or another change `network` and `chain` params.
 For example run in **ropsten** chain:

 ```